TheMartianLife/BigDayIn2019/deckset-creation-files/presentation.md

 ![](assets/graduation.jpg)

 ^
 And as you may be able to tell from my bio, I did an ICT degree.
+This is me, I graduated last Christmas.

 ---